BreeeZe/rpos/README.md

 #### STEP 5.c - USING GSTREAMER RTSP SERVER (server option 3)

-Option 3:

-- Install required packages using apt or compile them yourself.
+Option 3: Install precompiled packages using apt, or compile them yourself.

 Installing the packages using apt saves a lot of time, but provides a rather old gstreamer version.
-- Install using apt:

-##### INSTALL RPICAMSRC:
+##### 5.c.a - INSTALL GSTREAMER USING APT:

 ```
 sudo apt install git gstreamer1.0-plugins-bad gstreamer1.0-plugins-base \